Police clash with North Dakota pipeline protesters, arrest one

 Supporters of the pipeline, owned by Energy Transfer Partners, said the project offers the fast and most direct route for bringing Bakken shale oil from North Dakota to U.S. Gulf Coast refineries and would be safer than transporting the oil by road or rail.

-(Reporting by Chris Michaud in New York; Editing by Steve Gorman and Paul Tait)
+(Reporting by Chris Michaud in New York; Editing by Steve Gorman and Susan Fenton)